flexi-framework/flexi/doc/userguide/tutorials/10_planeTurbulentChannelFlow/ptcf.md

 ![Mean velocity and Reynolds stress profiles (left) as well as turbulent energy spectra close to the centre of the channel (right} of an implicit LES at $Re_{\tau}=180$. \label{fig:Re180_turbulentChannel}](tutorials/10_planeTurbulentChannelFlow/Re180_turbulentChannel.png)

 #### Part II: SplitDG with explicit LES model
-In a second step, we run **FLEXI** with Smagorinsky's model and VanDriest damping which needs to be switched on in the parameter file as described above.
+In a second step, we run **FLEXI** with Smagorinsky's model and Van Driest damping which needs to be switched on in the parameter file as described above.
 The resulting mean velocity and Reynolds stress profiles as well as turbulent energy spectra close to the centre of the channel are given in Figure \ref{fig:Re180_turbulentChannel_Smag}.
 In comparison to the previous simulation you might recognize the effect of the explicit damping on the Reynolds stress profile $\overline{u'u'}$ close to the maximum, most.
-To further study the influence of Smagorinsky's model play around with the spatial resolution both in terms of grid resolution as well as the polynomial degree N. You can also increase the Reynoldsnumber to $Re_{\tau}=395$ or $Re_{\tau}=590$ and compare the results to DNS results from Moser et al. [@moser1999direct].
+To further study the influence of Smagorinsky's model play around with the spatial resolution both in terms of grid resolution as well as the polynomial degree N. You can also increase the Reynolds number to $Re_{\tau}=395$ or $Re_{\tau}=590$ and compare the results to DNS results from Moser et al. [@moser1999direct].

 ![Mean velocity and Reynolds stress profiles (left) as well as turbulent energy spectra close to the centre of the channel (right} of a LES with Smagorinsky's model and vanDriest damping at $Re_{\tau}=180$. \label{fig:Re180_turbulentChannel_Smag}](tutorials/10_planeTurbulentChannelFlow/Re180_turbulentChannel_Smag.png)